kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md

+Title:  "Hacktoberfest:  Can  I  ask  a  question?"
+Published:  2020-10-08 08:00:00  -0500
+Lead:  A  friend  contacted  me  about  how  they  should  approach  asking  questions  for  their  very  first  Hacktoberfest  /  open  source  contribution.
+Tags:
+-  Hacktoberfest
+-  Open  Source
+---

 I have a friend who is doing their first open source contribution through [Hacktoberfest](https://hacktoberfest.digitalocean.com/) this year, which is a yearly event to encourage open source participation.

 In their email, they asked: